Skip to main content

 Logs

-System logs are collected automatically and available in the Console.
-No SSH or manual log aggregation required.
-The Crusoe Watch Agent collects logs, which you can search, filter, and inspect directly in the Console.
+System logs are collected for Crusoe managed resources automatically and made available in the Console.
+No SSH or manual log aggregation is required.
+The Crusoe Watch Agent collects logs, which you can search, filter, and inspect directly in the Console or query via API.
+The API also supports discovery queries that let you explore available log fields, field values, and streams before writing full queries.

 Managed logs is available for both Crusoe Managed Kubernetes (CMK) clusters and Crusoe Virtual Machines (VMs).